skip to Main Content

 Just because you are in the military doesn’t mean that you can’t have custody of your children.
 Military service isn’t a disqualifying factor for child custody.
 If you are pursuing this option, you will need a family care plan.
 This plan sets out guidelines for who will care for your children during short-term and long-term assignments.
 Typically, you need someone who lives close to you for short-term care, but this isn’t a requirement for long-term care.
 In many cases, your ex will be this person if you have custody of the children.

-Visitation with your children
+Visitation with your children after military divorce

 If you don’t have custody of your children or are out on a deployment, you need to have a set visitation plan.
 You can appoint a family member to have visits with your child in your stead.
 You can also set up a plan for virtual visits that will enable you to continue to nurture your relationship with the kids.
 This type of visit uses video chats and similar methods for you to be able to communicate with each other.